Eric Gairy: Early days in Grenada: 1922–41

 Eric Matthew Gairy was the son of Douglas and Theresa Gairy, and was born 18 February 1922 in Dunfermline, St. Andrew's Parish on the eastern side of the island near Grenville, Grenada.
 He attended the LaFillette School and then the St. Andrews Roman Catholic Senior School.
 He was also an acolyte at St. Andrew's Roman Catholic Church, next door to the school.
 He became a primary "student-teacher" in the LaFillette School from January 1939 to September 1941.
 He moved to Aruba where he worked several years in the oil refinery of the Lago Oil and Transport Company.

 Trade union leader and "Sky Red": 1950–51

 Eric Gairy returned to Grenada in December, 1949 to enter trade unionism and politics.
-In 1950 he founded the Grenada Manual & Mental Workers Union (GMMWU) and was deeply involved in encouraging the 1951 general strike for better working conditions.
-This sparked great unrest – so many buildings were set ablaze that the disturbances became known as the "Sky Red" days – and the British authorities had to call in military reinforcements to help regain control of the situation.
+In 1950 he founded the Grenada Manual & Metal Workers Union (GMMWU) and was deeply involved in encouraging the 1951 general strike for better working conditions.
+This sparked great unrest – so many buildings were set ablaze that the disturbances became known as the "Sky Red" days – and the British authorities called in military reinforcements to regain control of the situation.
 Gairy himself was taken into custody.